Neobanks and digital banks licences explained

 Student payment and budgeting app QPay has partnered with EML Payment Solutions (AFSL) to issue its QPay prepaid debit Mastercard.

-UK fintech has recently launched its travel-focused accounts in Australia, though there is currently a substantial waiting list to get access.
-ASIC has provided Revolut with special dispensation to hold Australian customer funds in ‘one or more trust accounts’ with an unknown Australian bank.
+UK fintech has recently launched its travel-focused cards and accounts in Australia.
+ASIC had originally provided Revolut with special dispensation to hold Australian customer funds in ‘one or more trust accounts’ with an unknown Australian bank, but in 2020 Revolut announced that it had secured its own AFSL.

 RELATED: Open banking opens way for neobanks